KKR & Co Inc (NYSE:KKR) Downgraded by Zacks Investment Research

-Zacks Investment Research lowered shares of KKR & Co Inc (NYSE:KKR) from a buy rating to a hold rating in a research note issued to investors on Tuesday, Zacks.com reports.
+Zacks Investment Research lowered shares of KKR & Co Inc (NYSE:KKR) from a buy rating to a hold rating in a research note published on Tuesday morning, Zacks.com reports.

 According to Zacks, “KKR & Co.
 Inc. operates as an investment firm.
 The Company manages investments such as private equity, energy, infrastructure, real estate, credit strategies and hedge funds.
 KKR & Co.
 Inc., formerly known as KKR & Co.
 L.P., is based in New York. “

-Several other equities research analysts have also recently weighed in on the stock.
-Oppenheimer upped their price objective on shares of KKR & Co Inc from $34.00 to $40.00 and gave the stock an outperform rating in a research report on Monday, July 13th.
-Citigroup reissued a focus list rating on shares of KKR & Co Inc in a report on Wednesday, August 5th.
-Morgan Stanley upped their price objective on KKR & Co Inc from $35.00 to $37.00 and gave the company an equal weight rating in a research note on Thursday, August 6th.
-Piper Sandler assumed coverage on KKR & Co Inc in a research note on Wednesday, June 17th.
-They issued an overweight rating and a $40.00 price objective for the company.
-Finally, Wells Fargo & Company reaffirmed a buy rating on shares of KKR & Co Inc in a research note on Thursday, July 16th.
-Six investment analysts have rated the stock with a hold rating, ten have given a buy rating and one has issued a strong buy rating to the stock.
-The company currently has an average rating of Buy and a consensus target price of $37.00.
+Several other research analysts have also commented on the stock.
+Keefe, Bruyette & Woods increased their price target on shares of KKR & Co Inc from $34.00 to $41.00 in a research note on Thursday, July 9th.
+Deutsche Bank increased their price target on shares of KKR & Co Inc from $32.00 to $36.00 and gave the stock a hold rating in a research note on Wednesday, August 5th.
+Oppenheimer increased their price target on shares of KKR & Co Inc from $34.00 to $40.00 and gave the stock an outperform rating in a research note on Monday, July 13th.
+Morgan Stanley upped their price objective on shares of KKR & Co Inc from $35.00 to $37.00 and gave the stock an equal weight rating in a report on Thursday, August 6th.
+Finally, Wells Fargo & Company reaffirmed a buy rating on shares of KKR & Co Inc in a report on Thursday, July 16th.
+Six research analysts have rated the stock with a hold rating, ten have assigned a buy rating and one has issued a strong buy rating to the company.
+The company has an average rating of Buy and a consensus target price of $37.00.

-The firm also recently declared a quarterly dividend, which was paid on Tuesday, September 1st.
-Shareholders of record on Monday, August 17th were issued a dividend of $0.135 per share.
+The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, September 1st.
+Stockholders of record on Monday, August 17th were issued a dividend of $0.135 per share.
 This represents a $0.54 dividend on an annualized basis and a dividend yield of 1.54%.
-The ex-dividend date was Friday, August 14th.
+The ex-dividend date of this dividend was Friday, August 14th.
 KKR & Co Inc’s payout ratio is 32.34%.

-In related news, major shareholder Kkr Group Partnership L.P. sold 5,000,000 shares of the stock in a transaction on Friday, August 21st.
-The stock was sold at an average price of $98.00, for a total value of $490,000,000.00.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
-39.34% of the stock is owned by company insiders.
+In other news, major shareholder Kkr Group Partnership L.P. sold 5,000,000 shares of the firm’s stock in a transaction dated Friday, August 21st.
+The shares were sold at an average price of $98.00, for a total transaction of $490,000,000.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+39.34% of the stock is currently owned by company insiders.

 KKR & Co L.P. is a private equity and real estate investment firm specializing in direct and fund of fund investments.
 It specializes in acquisitions, leveraged buyouts, management buyouts, credit special situations, growth equity, mature, mezzanine, distressed, turnaround, lower middle market and middle market investments.